gitliver/.dotfiles/README.md

 ln -s .dotfiles/.gitconfig
 ```

+You'll want to change the information in `.gitconfig`, which is specific to me.
 Also, if you want to add local configuration files for bash, it looks for them in the following files (which you can create):
 ```
 .dotfiles/bash/bash_aliases_local
 .dotfiles/bash/bash_paths_local